ni/nimi-python/docs/nidcpower/functions.rst

     Transitions the NI-DCPower session from the Running state to the Committed state.
 If a sequence is running, it is stopped.
-Any configuration methods called after this method are not applied until the :py:meth:`nidcpower.Session._initiate` method is called.
+Any configuration methods called after this method are not applied until the :py:meth:`nidcpower.Session.initiate` method is called.
 If power output is enabled when you call the :py:meth:`nidcpower.Session.abort` method, the output channels remain in their current state and continue providing power.